23 Jul As Healthcare Changes Remote Patient Monitoring Keeps Cardiology Practices Consistent

 Why It Matters:

 Integrated remote monitoring solutions enhance care delivery and improve patient outcomes for conditions that need constant surveillance.
-Healthcare organizations, specifically, hospitals, can use remote monitoring to reduce healthcare costs, including office overhead.
+Healthcare organizations, particularly hospitals, can use remote monitoring to reduce healthcare costs, including office overhead.
 As a result, those facilities can then expand their services.